Compassion in education

 • Practices that can be used to help understand and regulate such emotions

-CMT-Pupils, developed by Professor Maratos and colleagues at the University, has now been trialled with over 200 UK pupils in Year 6 and Year 7 using randomised controlled trial designs.
+CMT-Pupils, developed by Professor Maratos and colleagues at the University, has now been trialled with over 200 UK pupils in Year 6 and Year 7 using controlled trial designs.
 These trials have revealed the curriculum to improve feelings of social inclusion between pupils (and their teachers), allows children to better emotionally regulate, resulting in improved classroom behaviour; and protects children from increases in anxiety, self-perfectionism and self-criticism (all which are, or can, lead to serious mental health conditions).
 CMT-Pupils therefore allows for an affordable approach to improving pupil well-being.

-To expand, per school, only a small number of individuals need to be trained in CMT-P curriculum delivery.
+To expand, per school, only a small number of teachers need to be trained in CMT-P curriculum delivery.
 Once trained, these individuals can then deliver CMT-P to all children in year 6 and/or year 7 in their school as part of SEAL/PSHE provision.

-The Higher Education (HE) student initiative arm aims to improve group functioning, along with feelings of wellbeing and group belonging in HE by embedding compassion in the taught curriculum.
+The CMT-FE/HE student initiative arm aims to improve group functioning, along with feelings of wellbeing and group belonging in HE by embedding compassion in the taught curriculum.
 During this programme students are taught to understand the importance of compassionate communication skills (CCS) and the impact these skills can have on themselves and those around them.
 Students are taught to interact with one another through the lens of compassion, and to become more aware of their own communication style.
 Using video materials produced by Dr Harvey and Professor Maratos, they are also encouraged to reflect upon helpful and unhelpful group behaviours and, relatedly, techniques that all group members can use to help a group communicate and function more effectively.

 Professor Frances Maratos